inspatiallabs/inspatial-cloud/README.md

 ```shell
 incloud init myProject
 ```
-This will create a folder in the current directory with a started project.
+This will create a folder in the current directory with a starter project.

 Now you can run your InSpatial Cloud project: